 We want all of our children to take pride in their presentation and we advocate a continuous cursive style of handwriting throughout school.
 We aim to make handwriting an automatic process that does not interfere with creative and mental thinking.
-We promote and teach pre-cursive handwriting in the Foundation Stage and Year 1 and cursive, joined-up handwriting in Year 2.
 As children progress through key stage 2 they will continue to work on the size and orientation of their letter formation.
-Once a consistent, fluid and correctly orientated script is achieved children will achieve their pen licence and will write in fountain pen.
+Once a consistent, fluid and correctly orientated script is achieved children will write in pen.

 We provide an environment which is conducive to good writing by ensuring that tables and chairs of a suitable size and height are available for the children’s use; that there is adequate space and good lighting; that the atmosphere is calm and purposeful; and materials are accessible, suitable and varied, and of good quality.

 At William Gilbert Primary School we follow a programme of regular handwriting lessons systematically, ensuring that letters are initially well formed and then well joined, all the while being of the correct size.
 We find that doing a little and doing it often is the key, but there are many other important ‘jigsaw pieces’ to fit in place, such as good quality writing tools and correct body posture.

 The handwriting style used by William Gilbert Primary School is based on a semi-cursive style.
 It is simplistic but very clear and it does not have the ‘loops’ or ‘lead-ins’ which are features of more complex handwriting styles.

 The style taught is relatively simple to teach and learn.
 However, like all handwriting styles, it is only as good as the way it is taught.
 By sharing these videos with our families, you can see and hear the strategies, vocabulary and techniques used during teaching and learning handwriting at our school.